jbcool17/railsapijwt/README.md

 > demonstrating APIs &amp; Json Web Token Creation/Authentication

-This project uses a rails 5 api only setting for the backend.
+This project uses the Rails 5 api only setting for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom scripts.
+They are currently hosted from the /public/ of the Rails Application.
-For using JS front ends I use the jekyll site generator that compiles together mini react sites and deploys them to the public folder via customs scripts.

 ## Table of Contents